 Transmission Provider's Interconnection Facilities are referred to hereafter as "IPC's Interconnection Facilities."
-At the new 230kV interconnection switching station IPC will install a meter, a dead-end structure, a 230kV air break switch, three CTs, required foundations and fiber communication equipment to allow the Interconnection Customer to interconnect the project.
+IPC will install a meter, a dead-end structure, a 230kV air break switch, three CTs, three line arresters, the required foundations and fiber communication equipment in the switching station yard to allow the Interconnection Customer to interconnect the Project.
 IPC will install facilities up to the Point of Change of Ownership.